lauramcbryan/mudengine/README.md

 This layer responds to player's needies.
 It encomprises

 [Action](mud-action): rules engine that receives player commands, process the actions and triggers outcomes to services in worker layer.
-In this service is the action runtime and the turns counter.
+In this service resides the action runtime and the turns counter.

 [Player](mud-player): administrative service where humans can register themselves and perform